Factbox: Quotes from the 2012 U.S. presidential election

-Americans went to the polls to vote for president on Tuesday after a tightly contested race between incumbent Democrat Barack Obama and Republican Mitt Romney.
+WASHINGTON Americans went to the polls to vote for their next president on Tuesday after a tightly contested race between incumbent Democrat Barack Obama and Republican Mitt Romney.

 OBAMA, speaking to WJLA TV in Washington: